Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Semiparametric Estimators and Inference Challenges

-\begin{Example} We evaluate the finite-sample performance of $\widehat\beta$ defined in \eqref{eq:dml estimator cross-fitted general} (with $K=2$ cross-fitting) under the model detailed in the F2 setting in Section \ref{sec: compare ours with dml}.
-We generate data such that $\E(Y_i \mid X_i, D_i) = \beta D_i + h(X_i)$ where $h(X_i)$ and $\E(D_i \mid X_i)$ are linear functions with $s$-sparse coefficients.
-We fix $n=1000$ and $p=500$, while we vary the sparsity level $s$ from 5 to 160. {We report the absolute empirical bias, the empirical standard error, the average of the estimated standard errors in \eqref{eq:se for beta hat}, and the empirical coverage of the Wald CI based on 500 simulations.} {As shown in Figure \ref{fig: dml problem sparse}, the absolute empirical bias of $\widehat\beta$ grows rapidly with $s$ due to the growing magnitude of the nuisance bias $T_n$, and the standard error is slightly underestimated as $s$ increases.
+{\bf Example 1.} We evaluate the finite-sample performance of $\widehat\beta$ defined in \eqref{eq:dml estimator cross-fitted general} (with $K=2$ cross-fitting and five splits) under a sparse linear nuisance specification.
+We generate data such that $\E(Y_i \mid X_i, D_i) = \beta D_i + h(X_i)$ where $h(X_i)=X_i^\T \mu$ and $\E(D_i \mid X_i)=X_i^\T\gamma$.
+The nuisance coefficients $\mu$ and $\gamma$ are $s$-sparse with partially overlapping supports and the nonzero entries alternate in sign.
+The generation of $X_i$ and noises are detailed in Section \ref{sec:simulation}.
+We fix $n=1000$ and $p=500$, while we vary the sparsity level $s$ from 5 to 100. {As shown in Figure \ref{fig: dml problem sparse}, the absolute empirical bias of $\widehat\beta$ grows rapidly with $s$ due to the growing magnitude of the nuisance bias $T_n$ while the standard error is accurately estimated across various $s$.
 When the true nuisance models become too dense, the nuisance bias $T_n$ is larger than the order of $n^{-1/2}$, resulting in the undercoverage of the Wald CI.}